rainbowdesign/OxygenNotIncluded-Mods/README.md

 - **AutoSweeperMod.dll**

-    - Improves the Autosweeper mod to 14 tiles and sets power consum to 0.
+    - Improves the Autosweeper to have super range.
+A different but more balanced version is included in the Exciting World Mod.
     - Auto Sweeper can go through tiles.

 - **AdaptedElementsMod.dll** is abandoned because it did never lead somewhere